-English."
-Furthermore, Mackey suggests "Lowcanes" was the English pronunciation of "Léogane," the town in St. Domingue of the same name, indicating Lowcanes's potential birthplace.
-Yett's language skills imply that his owner Toll was probably Dutch and other fugitive slave advertisements of the late eighteenth century in New York reveal that it was typical for enslaved peoples to speak Dutch at that time (Fig. 4, 5).
+English."13 Furthermore, Mackey suggests "Lowcanes" was the English pronunciation of "Léogane," the town in St. Domingue of the same name, indicating Lowcanes's potential birthplace.14 Yett's language skills imply that his owner Toll was probably Dutch and other fugitive slave advertisements of the late eighteenth century in New York reveal that it was typical for enslaved peoples to speak Dutch at that time (Fig. 4, 5).15 the Savannah or Sudanic region (Fig. 6).

-Lowcanes and Yett's music skills connect them to the history of music during Transatlantic Slavery.
-The fiddle, also known as the bowed lute, is primarily from West Africa in the Savannah or Sudanic region (Fig. 6).
 The fiddle dates back to the eleventh or twelfth century and is the generic term for any bowed (stringed) instrument, including the violin.
-The fiddle and violin are differentiated by how they are played and the genres of music with which they are associated.
+16 The fiddle and violin are differentiated by how they are played and the genres of music with which they are associated.
 The violin is one of the most commonly mentioned instruments in slave advertisements of the eighteenth century.
+17